 It’s easy to get auto insurance quotes in a few minutes online, and you should certainly do so to compare rates.
 (For example, try getting a quick quote online from State Farm® Insurance Company).

-That said, picking up the yellow pages and calling some local agents may be worthwhile.
+That said, googling some local agents and calling them up may be worthwhile.
 Local agents may offer “group rates” to employees of local businesses, local students, or even members of community groups.
 If you qualify for a group rate, find out what the discount is and how it compares to one of the rates from a large national insurer.
 You may qualify for other discounts on certain kinds of coverage—like a break on theft if you install a car alarm or immobilization device.

 While negotiating your car insurance policy may not be as black and white as haggling for your new car, you may have some leverage, especially with smaller, more personal insurance agencies.
 Combining multiple policies (whether auto, home, or other property) is the easiest way to justify a better rate.
 Again, it’ll help to have a low quote from one of the online insurance giants in-hand.